cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 Compile this to see the output.

 ## Functions

 Functions can take zero or more arguments and can return zero or more arguments.
-The syntax looks like:
+The syntax looks like the following:

 ```golang
 func myFunc(v1, v2 type12, v3 type3, v4 type3,....) (ret1 returntype1, ret2 returntype2, ...) {